 Seth Godin is one of my favorite marketing geniuses and an accomplished writer/blogger.
 Whenever I need to remind myself why certain things I choose to do matter, I go back to his writings and his blog for fuel.
 You see, Seth is not an advocate of the herd/bandwagon effect, he is more for finding our voice, following what matters to our hearts and damn the consequences.
-Now, I don’t mean that in a nonchalant way, but that as we continue to follow our hearts, what we do feels solid inside of us so no matter which way the winds blow, we remain steady on our course.
-We might stumble or even fall down sometimes, but that is the test of our metier and can only make us stronger.
+Now, I don’t mean that in a nonchalant way; as we continue to follow our hearts, what we do feels solid inside of us so, no matter which way the winds blow, we remain steady on our course.
+We might stumble or even fall down sometimes, but that is a test of our metier and can only make us stronger.

 “Some people wonder all their lives if they’ve made a difference.
 The Marines don’t have that problem.”
 Ronald Reagan

-Two other bits of reading on my mind are Things To Stop Dwelling On from O Magazine.
-In it, Oprah offers advice on 10 things to stop sweating over and they include whether or not someone is mad at you, doing better than you, and the rudeness of strangers… Rudeness is a pet peeve of mine and I had to laugh when I saw it on the list… Let it go.
+Two other bits of reading on my mind are Things To Stop Dwelling On from O Magazine and Mamakat’s prompt.
+In the magazine piece, Oprah offers advice on 10 things to stop sweating over and they include: whether or not someone is mad at you, doing better than you, and the rudeness of strangers… Rudeness is a pet peeve of mine and I had to laugh when I saw it on the list… Let it go!
 I encourage you to read the rest.
-Finally, Mamakat’s recent workshop prompt asks us to: List the 6 best things about being an adult.
+Mamakat’s recent workshop prompt asks us to: List the 6 best things about being an adult.
 Making decisions and standing by them is adult for me.
 Honoring ourselves even if others don’t is another important one.
 When was the last time you treated yourself to something fun or pampered yourself?
 What’s stopping you?
 Other people’s opinions?
 What a waste of precious time, please go for it!
 The operative word for me this summer is FUN!
 Live boldly.
-More below!